AndreRudolph/impulsephp-doc/docs/client/appandconfig.md

 <h4><a id="app-js">app.js</a></h4>

-The app.js is the entry point of the complete javascript application.
+The app.js is the entry point of the Impulse javascript application.
 Its purpose is to create the Impulse App instance, sets the configuration (see section below) and to run it.

 <h6><a id="config-js">config.js</a></h6>